 - Grip length is ideal for the everyday player

-- First time to longtime pros will be able to use effectively
+- First-time to longtime pros will be able to use it effectively

 Have you tried an elongated paddle yet?
 This design is one of the newer trends in pickleball.
 Elongated paddles are great and have really pushed the game, but are they for you?
 This design will have a length greater than 16’’ and a width less than 8’’.
 Elongated paddle shapes, generally, are for a more experienced player.
 Due to their longer length and slimmer width, a player just getting into the sport of pickleball may have more mishits.
 On the other hand, an experienced player is going to love the performance and reach on an elongated paddle shape.
 Reach at the kitchen, power on overhead lobs, and even a little more clearance on an ATP attempt.
 Additionally, players transitioning from tennis will find a very familiar comfort in an elongated pickleball paddle shape.
 Elongated pickleball paddles have made their way to the professional ranks and are here to stay on all courts!